josephlhall/dc25-votingvillage-report/notes-from-folks-redact.md

 ports included port 80, 443, and 5002.
 5002 was a bit weird and it seems like an error broadcast, doesn't accept any connections.
 443 closes the connection immediately.
-80 allows connecting to something but shuts down quickly if we try to send too much data.
+80 is the default Windows CE server ("Welcome to Windows CE!...") or something; itallows connecting shuts down quickly if we try to send too much data.

 We then explored the possibility of doing unauthorized firmware upgrades.
 The